 Shoes must be clean, polished, and professional in appearance.
-Tennis shoes may be worn as approved by the appropriate Vice President.
+Casual shoes, including flip flops, athletic slides, or other "beach type" shoes are not permitted.
+Tennis shoes may be worn as approved by the Department Director.
 Where safety or regulatory guidelines prohibit, including direct patient care providers, open toe shoes or sandals may not be worn.
-Croc style shoes are permitted only for direct patient care providers, environmental service team members and nutrition service team members.
-Croc style shoes should also not have holes in them or they must be worn with shoe covers for the safety of the team member.
-Flip flops are not permitted.
-Sandals or open toed shoes must include a strap on the back of the shoe and adhere to the heel of the foot.
+Croc style shoes are permitted but should also not have holes in them or they must be worn with shoe covers for the safety of the team member.